How do I set up SAML for my Merge Organization?

 http://www.okta.com/${org.externalKey}

-If using Microsoft Entra:
+If using Microsoft Entra, also configure:

 Signing Option: Sign SAML response and assertion